 Know Your Legislature

 This section is designed to help you understand and participate in the legislative process.
 People sometimes confuse the Washington State Legislature in Olympia, Washington with the U.S. Congress in Washington D.C.
-The lawmaking process is similar to that of Congress, the Washington State Legislature only passes laws applicable within the state of Washington.
+The lawmaking process is similar to that of Congress, but the Washington State Legislature only passes laws applicable within the state of Washington.

 The Washington State Legislature consists of two chambers – the House of Representatives and Senate.
 Each of our 49 legislative districts is represented by two Representatives and one Senator.
 The first step in participating in the legislative process is learning who represents you in Olympia.
 The online District Finder can easily help you find out who your state representatives are.